News

 Published Tue 23 Jul 2024

-BSAC rightly puts a lot of emphasis on the Dive Manager's SEEDS briefing as it's a vital control for safer diving.
-Sometimes, however, team planning and briefing are overlooked.
-This bad habit may reflect the 'dive shop' mentality where, after the group briefing, customers follow dive-masters around.
-Insufficient team focus can result in confusion and diving incidents.
+Sometimes, team dive planning and the team briefing are an overlooked part of safer diving.
+This bad habit may reflect the 'dive shop' mentality where, after the group briefing, customers surrender their fate to the dive master and follow them around a site.
+Insufficient team focus, however, can result in confusion and diving incidents.

 Why team diving?